turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 console.log(message);
 ```

-If they are not found within the context of a block statement, then let and const will remain functionally scoped, like `var`
+If they are not found within the context of a block statement, then `let` and `const` will be functionally scoped, like `var`.

 #### Journal

-Complete the following prompts in your journal
+Complete the following prompts in your journal:

-Describe scope in your own words.
+Describe "scope" in your own words.
 What are the similarities and differences between `var`, `let`, and `const`?

 What might be a metaphor or analogy for scope?
 Draw or diagram it out.